ivnvxd/pyquest/markdown/10_concurrency.md

 asyncio.run(main())
 ```

-    Hello
-    World
-    Hello
-    Hello
-    World
-    Hello
-    World
-    Hello
-    Hello
-    World
-    ...

-### 5. Synchronization <a id="synchronization"></a>
+## 5. Synchronization <a id="synchronization"></a>

-Synchronization in concurrent programming refers to the coordination of multiple threads or processes to control their access to shared resources and prevent data corruption or inconsistent states.
+_Synchronization_ in concurrent programming refers to the coordination of multiple threads or processes to control their access to shared resources and prevent data corruption or inconsistent states.
 In Python, synchronization is achieved using various primitives such as Locks, Events, Conditions, and Semaphores, which are provided by the `threading` and `multiprocessing` modules.
+These primitives help manage access to shared resources and ensure that only one thread or process can access the resource at a time.

+_Key Aspects:_

+- **Lock**: A basic synchronization primitive that provides exclusive access to a shared resource.
+- **Event**: A synchronization primitive that allows one thread to signal an event to other threads.
+- **Condition**: A synchronization primitive that allows threads to wait for a certain condition to become true before proceeding.
+- **Semaphore**: A synchronization primitive that limits the number of threads or processes that can access a shared resource at a time.
+- **Deadlock**: A situation where two or more threads or processes are unable to proceed because each is waiting for the other to release a resource.

-#### Lock <a id="lock"></a>
+### Lock <a id="lock"></a>

-A lock is a synchronization primitive that can be used to protect shared resources from being accessed by multiple threads or processes simultaneously.
+A _Lock_ is a synchronization primitive that can be used to protect shared resources from being accessed by multiple threads or processes simultaneously.
 A lock has two states: locked and unlocked.
 When a thread or process acquires a lock, it becomes locked and no other thread or process can acquire the lock until it is released.

 How to use a lock:

 - **Acquiring a Lock**: A thread or process acquires a lock by calling its `acquire()` method.
 If the lock is already acquired, the calling thread or process will block until the lock is released.
 - **Releasing a Lock**: A thread or process releases a lock by calling its `release()` method.
 This allows other threads or processes to acquire the lock.